Pau Cendrós

-Pau Cendrós López (born 1 April 1987) is a Spanish footballer who plays as either a right-back or a central defender for Tercera Federación club Collerense.
+Pau Cendrós López (born 1 April 1987) is a Spanish former professional footballer who played as either a right-back or a central defender.

 Club career

 Mallorca

 Born in Palma de Mallorca, Cendrós rose through the youth ranks of Balearic Islands giants RCD Mallorca.
 His first professional spell was on loan, with lowly Benidorm CF.

 Cendrós was loaned again in the 2008–09 season, now to Canary Islands-based club CD Tenerife, appearing rarely as it returned to La Liga after a seven-year absence.
 In the following year more of the same, also in the Segunda División, as he represented Levante UD.

 On 29 August 2010, after being one of Levante's most important defensive players as the Valencia team returned to the top flight after two years, Cendrós finally made his debut for Mallorca's main squad at the age of 23, playing the entire 0–0 home draw against Real Madrid in the season's opener.
 He appeared in 31 games in his first year, starting in 29.

-In the 2011–12 campaign, challenged by newly signed Chico and Gianni Zuiverloon, Cendrós still managed to be the most used player in his position, playing 25 league matches as Mallorca, coached by Joaquín Caparrós, finished in eighth position.
+In the 2011–12 campaign, challenged by newly signed Chico and Gianni Zuiverloon, Cendrós still managed to be the most utilised player in his position, taking part in 25 league matches as Mallorca, coached by Joaquín Caparrós, finished in eighth position.

 Gent and Alcorcón

-Cendrós moved abroad for the first time on 7 August 2012, joining Belgian Pro League side K.A.A.
-Gent on a two-year contract.
-In January 2014, he returned to his country, signing with AD Alcorcón of division two.
+Cendrós moved abroad for the first time on 7 August 2012, joining Belgian Pro League side KAA Gent on a two-year contract.
+In January 2014, he returned to his country, signing with AD Alcorcón of the second tier.

 Mallorca return and Lugo

-In summer 2014, Cendrós re-joined first professional club Mallorca, agreeing to a two-year deal.
-He totalled nearly 3,000 minutes of action in the first season in his second spell, but was later deemed surplus to requirements by new manager Albert Ferrer.
+In summer 2014, Cendrós re-joined his first professional club Mallorca, agreeing to a two-year deal.
+He totalled nearly 3,000 minutes in the first season of his second spell, but was later deemed surplus to requirements by new manager Albert Ferrer.

-Cendrós joined CD Lugo also in the second tier on 17 August 2015.
+Cendrós joined CD Lugo also in division two on 17 August 2015.